matthewmueller/rfcs/text/0002-datamodel.md

 }
 ```

-These are backed in the database where it's supported, otherwise they're
-provided at the Prisma level by the query engine.
+Functions will always be provided at the Prisma level by the query engine.

 The data types that these functions return will be defined by the connectors.
 For example, `now()` in Postgres will return a `timestamp with time zone`, while